 Statistical Analysis

-The statistical analysis was performed with the intention of checking the obtained results and to verify if they have any significant difference.
-The main idea is to compare the results obtained from the questionnaire and the elapsed time from both methods of analyzing a game flow.
-All tests were done in the free software R, which is commonly used for statistical analysis and graph construction with the IDE RStudio.
+The statistical analysis was performed with the intention of checking the obtained results and verifying if they have any significant difference.
+The main idea is to compare the results obtained from the questionnaire and the elapsed time of both groups.
+All tests were done in the open source software R, which is commonly used for statistical analysis and graph construction, within the IDE RStudio.

 Normality Test

-The fundamental part of a statistical analysis of an experiment is the hypothesis test (WOHLIN et al., 2000).
+A fundamental part of the statistical analysis of an experiment is the hypothesis test (WOHLIN et al., 2000).
 In the hypothesis test, two hypotheses are proposed and used to validate the collected data.
-On a normality test, the first hypothesis is the null hypothesis H0, which states that the data collected have a normal distribution.
-The second hypothesis, H1, states that the data collected does not have a normal distribution.
-However, testing hypothesis involve two types of error: Type-I and Type-II.
-The Type-I error refers to the rejection of the null hypothesis H0 even when it is true, while the Type-II error accepts the null hypothesis H0 when it is false.
-These errors are dependable on the power of the test C, which is the probability of 1 - α that the test is true if H0 is false and α is the probability of committing the error Type-II.
+On a normality test, the first hypothesis is the null hypothesis H0, which states that the collected data follows a normal distribution.
+The alternative hypothesis, H1, states that the collected data does not follow a normal distribution.
+However, hypothesis testing involves two types of error: Type-I and Type-II.
+The Type-I error refers to the rejection of the null hypothesis even when it is true, while the Type-II error refers to the acceptance of the null hypothesis when it is false.
+These errors depend on the power of the test C, which is the probability of 1 - α that the test is true if H0 is false and α is the probability of committing the error Type-II.
 Given this, a normality analysis from the obtained data is required to decide between using parametric or non-parametric tests.
 Thus, we used the Shapiro-Wilk test (SHAPIRO; WILK, 1965) with the following hypotheses:

 H0:A sample x1, x2,…,xn have a normal distributionH1:A sample x1, x2,…,xn does not have a normal distribution

 This test is executed in R by the command shapiro.test(x), where x is the vector containing the data to be analyzed.
 It is provided as output the statistical value W from the Shapiro-Wilk test and its p-value, as can be seen by Figure 2.
-The null hypothesis is rejected if p-value is lower than the significance level α, thus concluding that the data did not have a normal distribution.
+The null hypothesis is rejected if p-value is lower than the significance level α, thus concluding that the data do not have a normal distribution.

 Figure 2: Example of R’s output for Shapiro-Wilk test

 The normality assumption was violated for all obtained results from the experiment because p-value < 0.01.
 It is possible to verify that p-value < α since α = 0.05 and p-value < 0.01, thus rejecting the null hypothesis.
-The results can be seen at Table 5 and Table 6.
+The results can be seen in Table 5 and Table 6.
 Note that replay’s duration p-value is greater than 0.05 (0.73).
 However, provenance’s p-value is 0.04337, which is lesser than α = 0.05.
-Null values in the tables represents that all values were identical, thus not possible to calculate the normality with Shapiro-Wilk.
+Null values in the tables come from constant observations, thus not being possible to test normality with Shapiro-Wilk, but indicating that the data does not follow a normal distribution.

 Table 5: Normality Test Results with Outliers